Anerkiki/pokemon-island-resort/README.md

 # Achnowledgements

-I would like to thank the team at Code Institute, especially my tutor Tom and mentor Spencer for your help throughout this project.
+I would like to thank the team at Code Institute, the members of the Slack community, and my tutor Tom and mentor Spencer for your help throughout this course and project.

 ---